ruslo/CGold/docs/tutorials/out-of-source.rst

 The next important term is "out-of-source build".
 "Out-of-source build" is a good practice of keeping separately generated files from :ref:`binary tree <binary tree>` and source files from :ref:`source tree <source tree>`.
-CMake do support contrary "in-source build" layout but such an approach has no real benefits and not recommended.
+CMake does support contrary "in-source build" layout, but such an approach has no real benefits and not recommended.

 .. _out-of-source-config: